gngrwzrd/BTLEPlus/Jazzy/Guides/BTLEPlus Serial Service Protocol.md

 Resend:         [protocolType:1]
 Data:           [protocolType:1, packetCount:1, data:18]
 TakeTurn:       [protocolType:1]
+Reset:          [protocolType:1]
 Abort:          [protocolType:1]
 ````

 ## Responsibilities

-By default the central is in control and initiates messages.
-The central must offer the peripheral a turn to send it's messages by sending TakeTurn messages.
-See the flow examples below to see how the message exchange works.
+By default the peripheral is in control and initiates messages.
+The peripheral must offer the central a turn to send it's messages by sending TakeTurn control messages.

-## Messages

-### Peer Info
+### PeerInfo Control Message

 The peer info message contains mtu and window size.
 When first connected the peripheral sends a peer info message with it's mtu and window size to the central.

-The central must accept the mtu and window sizes for sending and receiving messages.
+**The central must accept the mtu and window sizes for sending and receiving messages.**

-##### Peer Info Exchange Examples
+##### PeerInfo Control Message Exchange Examples

 Peripheral sends peer info, and central accepts.